-81 reasons the Escape Tribe will be the best investment of your life
+81 reasons The Career Change Accelerator will be the best investment of your life

 81. It’s been an experience and a group of people that have given me more confidence in myself and the belief that I am more than a cog in a big corporate machine.
 I feel more confident that I can make the changes that I need to make and I am fairly certain I’ll be able to spot the potential to be hooked back into what I’m doing now.
 It’s also meant getting to know a group of people who are in the same place as me, who have broadly the same beliefs and values as me and who ‘get it’ – and, above all, who I know I can rely on for support if I need it. – Alex, Nov 2016

 80. It’s been an honour to spend 3 months led by Sophie and Mark.
 It’s been a hugely empowering experience – really getting under the skin of some of my deeply held beliefs about myself and giving me new reserves of confidence and optimism.
 It’s gone far deeper than I imagined it could in changing my outlook towards my career – and that couldn’t have happened without the strong support and connection to fellow Escapees. – Sarah, Nov 2016

 79. It has been one of the best things that has ever happened to me besides getting married of course!
 To be surrounded by people who are positive, kind, enthusiastic and supportive – doesn’t get much better! – Christopher, Nov 2016

 78. The opportunity to look within and think about what I would like from a “career” and from “life”.
 And to understand better what might make Monday mornings easier. – Vai, Nov 2016

 77. So much.
 The combination of internal reflection and knowing yourself, learning to take action and having a supportive group of amazing people has been a powerful combination for me.